jethrodaniel/grouping/README.md

 input_io = File.open('input.csv', 'r')
 output_io = File.open('output.csv', 'w')

-# This is the only supported option currently, but you can use anything that
+# This is the only builtin option currently, but you can use anything that
 # generates unique sequence values when `.next` is called.
 #
 # For example: